nwoltman/node-mysql-plus/README.md

 Used to define the table's spatial indexes.
 Its value is an array where the elements are the column name for each index.

-Note that spatial indexes may each only have 1 column and they may only be defined for geometrical type columns.
+Note that spatial indexes may each only have 1 column and they may only be defined for [geometry-type](https://dev.mysql.com/doc/refman/5.7/en/spatial-type-overview.html) columns.

 **Example:**
 ```js